 Update: It looks like the 16GB Nexus 10 is back in stock now.
 If you were one of the unlucky few who missed the first batch of orders, go ahead and claim yours now.

 There's no denying Google's launch of its new Nexus lineup has been a little bumpy.
 On launch day, we saw near-instantaneous shortages of the Nexus 4 in multiple countries including the US.
+Shortly after the Nexus 4 sold out in the US, the 32GB Nexus 10 fell.
+Then the Nexus 7 3G.
+Just today, we heard reports that many US customers were receiving "backorder" emails, indicating their Nexus 4 order may not ship for up to three weeks.
 Read More